Soroseris erysimoides

 What traditional systems uses this plant?

-This plant, Soroseris erysimoides, is traditionally used in certain regional herbal practices to treat various ailments such as inflammation and digestive issues.
+This plant, Soroseris erysimoides, is traditionally utilized in various high-altitude regions of China and Tibet as a medicinal herb to treat ailments such as inflammation, coughs, and respiratory issues.

 Evidence Level: ★☆☆☆☆